Gad Cohen, Chief Executive Officer

 Gad Cohen is eleQtra’s Chief Executive Officer and one of its three co-founding Partners.
 Gad has over 20 years’ professional experience in the development and financing of infrastructure projects in the power and transportation sectors.

-Prior to co-founding eleQtra, he held a series of senior positions with ABB Equity Ventures, the development and equity investment arm of ABB Ltd, including as Head of the Global Power Group where he was responsible for the development of and investments in power generation projects worldwide.
-Mr Cohen began his career as an attorney at the law firm White & Case, where he advised financial institutions and project sponsors in connection with infrastructure financings worldwide.
+Prior to co-founding eleQtra, he held a series of senior positions with ABB Equity Ventures, the development and equity investment arm of ABB Ltd, including Head of the Global Power Group where he was responsible for the development of and investments in power generation projects worldwide.
+Gad began his career as an attorney at the law firm White & Case, where he advised financial institutions and project sponsors in connection with infrastructure financings worldwide.

 Gad Cohen is a graduate of McGill University where he received a bachelor of law (LL.B) and a bachelor of civil law (B.C.L.).